 Based on an industry collaboration

-With the increasing use of online matching markets, predicting the matching probability among users is crucial for better market design.
-Although previous studies have constructed visual features to predict the matching probability, facial features extracted by deep learning have not been widely used.
+With the increasing use of online matching platforms, predicting matching probability between users is crucial for efficient market design.
+Although previous studies have constructed various visual features to predict matching probability, facial features, which are important in online matching, have not been widely used.
 We find that deep learning-enabled facial features can significantly enhance the prediction accuracy of a user’s partner preferences from the individual rating prediction analysis in an online dating market.
 We also build prediction models for each gender and use prior theories to explain different contributing factors of the models.
-Furthermore, we propose a novel method to visually interpret deep learning-enabled facial features using the latest deep learning-based generative model.
-Our work contributes to IS researchers utilizing facial features using deep learning and interpreting them to investigate underlying mechanisms in online matching markets.
-From a practical perspective, matching platforms can predict matching probability more accurately for better market design and recommender systems for maximizing the matching outcome.
+Furthermore, we propose a novel method to visually interpret facial features using the generative adversarial network (GAN).
+Our work contributes to the literature by providing a framework to develop and interpret facial features to investigate underlying mechanisms in online matching markets.
+Moreover, matching platforms can predict matching probability more accurately for better market design and recommender systems.

-Presented at WITS (2020), KrAIS (2020), UBC (2021)
+Presented at WITS (2020), KrAIS (2020), UBC (2021), DS (2022)

 Research assistants: Raymond Situ, Gallant Tang

 Schulte-Althoff, Matthias, Daniel Fuerstenau, Gene Moo Lee, Hannes Rothe, Robert Kauffman.“What Fuels Growth?
 A Comparative Analysis of the Scaling Intensity of AI Start-ups”.
 Working Paper.
 [ResearchGate]